Want to learn more?Click below for CCP Frequently Asked Questions

 CCP Success Advisors are available to assist students with short-term and long-term planning to help support their academic goals.
 Advising services are available at both the Piqua and Darke County campuses by appointment.
 Please call the Piqua Campus at 937.778.8600 or the Darke County Campus at 937.548.5546 to schedule an appointment.
 In addition, WebAdvisor is a valuable online resource that CCP students can use to explore Edison State course offerings prior to meeting with their guidance counselor or CCP Success Advisor.

 To register for the Online Readiness Workshop, students need to complete and submit the XLN Registration Form.
+The workshop must be completed prior to the term of online enrollment.

 Success in online courses depends upon the ability to read and grasp course material independently of the face-to-face classroom setting, the ability to use the course delivery software effectively and the ability to utilize time management skills to meet class deadlines.